 The disappearance of such fashions in World War One brought to an end 150 years of prosperity for Kirriemuir's weaving industry.
-However, some of it still remains, including Britain's only surviving jute mill in the Marywell Works.
+However, some of the industry still remains, including Britain's only surviving jute mill in the Marywell Works.

 In the mains square, opposite Visocchi's excellent ice cream shop, is the the old Town House, dating back to 1604 and distinguishable by its small tower.
-This is home to the Kirriemuir Museum, open daily except Sundays, and Thursday mornings.
-Entrance is free.
+This is home to the Kirriemuir Museum.